VilariStorms/Cumsay/README.md

 # Cumsay
+Usage: cumsay <text_to_ejaculate>
-A talking sperm that echos cli input
+A talking sperm that echos both standard and piped input.

 ## Install